-Example

-The FIXML datatype schema for the NumInGroup datatype should appear as follows:

-<xs:simpleType name="NumInGroup">

-<xs:annotation>

-<xs:documentation>int field representing the number of entries in a repeating group.
-Value must be positive inclusive of zero.</xs:documentation>

-</xs:annotation>

-<xs:restriction base="xs:nonNegativeInteger"/>

-</xs:simpleType>
+The FIXML generation code should be changed to ignore fields and field references where the datatype is NumInGroup.

-FIXML patterns for data and optional Length fields
+FIXML Patterns for Fields of type data

 Given the size of the image value, the frequent encoding of base64 data with 76 byte lines to support Internet email standards, the recommendation is to place the data within an element.
 This breaks with FIXML, which controversially stores data within attributes.
 The use of an element in this case permits us to include metadata as attributes to the encoded data field.
 One piece of metadata that can be included is the length of the field to assist in mapping between FIX tag=value and FIXML.
-Another option that the element approach supports is the ability to optionally specify the MIME type of the data being encoded, such as PDF, JPEG, PNG, etc.

-This proposal is recommends the following FIXML implementations:
+This proposal currently recommends the alternative 1 FIXML implementation.
+The two alternatives include:

+Alternative 1 – FIXML field references for fields of type data as attributes - Fields of type data defined as simpleType with base64Binary restriction.

-ield references (for data fields) as elementsfields of type data defined as complexType for base64Binary content
+Alternative 2 – FIXML field references for fields of type data as implemented in FIXML as elements - fields of type data defined as complexType for base64Binary content

-Fields references (for Length fields) as an optional attribute of data field element

-xmlmime type as an optional attribute of the data field element

-Fields of type Length defined as simpleType

-Field references for fields of type data and Length are not included in the component or message attribute group.
+In both cases, Field references for fields of type Length are not included in the component or message attribute group.